Use dynamic data to render all sorts of data from your WordPress database with Bricks.

 The following dynamic data can be used together with Element conditions effectively.

-– Returns the ACF Flexible layout name (@since 1.6.2)Meta Box
+{acf_get_row_layout} – Returns the ACF Flexible layout name

 Bricks is compatible with the Meta Box Post Types, Taxonomies, Custom Fields, and Relationships.
-Regarding the Custom Fields, Bricks will list the fields in the Dynamic Data dropdown inside of the Bricks builder.
-These tags will be rendered properly in the front end according to the custom field contents.
+Regarding the Custom Fields, Bricks will list the fields inside the builder in the Dynamic Data dropdown.
+According to the custom field contents, these tags will be rendered properly in the front end.

-The Group field (when cloneable) and the Relationships will also be available inside of the Query Loop builder so you could iterate through these values and render the sub-fields as dynamic data.
+The Group field (when cloneable) and the Relationships will also be available inside the Query Loop builder.
+You can iterate through these values and render the sub-fields as dynamic data.

-Since Bricks 1.6.2, it is possible to build nested non-cloneable Group fields in Bricks Query Loop as well.
+It is also possible to build nested non-clone-able Group fields in Bricks Query Loop.

 Crocoblock JetEngine